 Allergic reactions to drugs can occur in any part of your body and with both oral and injected drugs.
 Common drugs to which people are allergic include penicillin and related antibiotics, sulfa drugs, and even aspirin, ibuprofen and other anti-inflammatory drugs.
 Symptoms can range from mild skin rashes or itching to serous reactions such as anaphylaxis.

-According to the ACAAI, the stings of five insects - honeybees, hornets, wasps, yellow jackets and fire ants - are known to cause allergic reactions.
+According to the American College of Allergy Asthma and Immunology (ACAAI), the stings of five insects – honeybees, hornets, wasps, yellow jackets and fire ants – are known to cause allergic reactions.
 The severity of an insect sting reaction varies from person to person and from one sting to the next.
 You may not experience an allergic reaction until you have been stung several times.

 Dust can cause some people to experience difficulty breathing, as well as wheezing, coughing, sneezing or itchy skin.

-The cleaners we use in our homes, our laundry detergents, cosmetics, soaps, even tissues all have chemicals which can cause our bodies to experience allergic skin reactions -- rashes, itchiness, hives, blisters etc.
+The cleaners we use in our homes – our laundry detergents, cosmetics, soaps, even tissues – all have chemicals that can cause our bodies to experience allergic skin reactions, including rashes, itchiness, hives, blisters, etc.

 The allergists and immunologists at College Park Family Care use a variety of medications and therapies depending on the individual needs of our patients and their families.